Skip to content

 2. Tap the Google account showing the error, then tap Remove account

-#Advanced Fixes for Stubborn Cases
+#Advanced Fixes for Persistent Cases

 #Method 4: Update Google Play Services